 Press the Submit Budgetary Entries button, at the top right of the page.
 This writes the numbers you entered to the draft budget.
 The system then asks, Are you sure you want to run the update?
 If you are sure, then click Ok.

 You will have the option to print a report if you wish to do so.
+If you get an error message instead of the option to print your report contact Laurie Grissom.
+The system will not label your budget as “Submitted” and the numbers may not be included in the total budget.

 Click on the Update Complete – Press Close button.